 When the time comes to take on a strategic partner, or in- or outlicense rights to valuable intellectual property, agreements or licenses may be used to help you achieve your objectives.
 These are legal contracts that need careful drafting to detail the obligations and actions of all parties.
-Before entering into any such agreement, talk with your IP attorney to analyze the legal and business aspects of a potential business relationship.
+Before entering into any such agreement, an analysis of the legal and business aspects of a potential business relationship should be undertaken.
 Following this initial assessment, your attorney can negotiate and prepare all forms of agreements related to intellectual property matters.
 See Chapter 5 of this handbook for more information on this topic.